by Bruce Wells | Dec 29, 2025 | This Week in Petroleum History

 December 30, 1854 – First American Oil Company incorporates –

 George Bissell and six investors incorporated the Pennsylvania Rock Oil Company of New York.
-Convinced oil could be found in northwestern Pennsylvania, Bissell formed this first U.S. petroleum exploration company “to raise, manufacture, procure and sell Rock Oil” from Hibbard Farm in Venango County. (more…)
+Convinced by natural seeps that oil could be produced in northwestern Pennsylvania, Bissell formed this first U.S. petroleum exploration company “to raise, manufacture, procure, and sell Rock Oil” from Hibbard Farm in Venango County. (more…)

-Caveman cartoonist Victor Hamlin worked as an oilfield cartographer in Permian Basin.
+Cartoonist Victor Hamlin worked as an oilfield cartographer in the Permian Basin.

 The widely popular Depression Era newspaper comic strip character Alley Oop began in the imagination of a young cartographer who drew Permian Basin oilfield maps in Texas.